 Step 1: Hover over your profile icon and click “Settings.”

 Step 2: In the “Platforms” section, link your accounts

 Step 3: Go back to the Studio and click “Go Live”

 Step 4: Select which platform you’d like to live stream to

 Step 5: Confirm and go live and you are ready to multistream!

 The answer to why creators should multistream should be pretty obvious.
 Creators are most likely concerned with "how" and "where" they can start multistreaming.
-With Streamlabs OBS and Melon, you can stream anywhere you want with the most basic setup in minutes.
+With Streamlabs Desktop and Melon, you can stream anywhere you want with the most basic setup in minutes.